snovvcrash/usbrip/README.md

 Installation
 ==========
-There are two ways to install usbrip into the system.
+There are two ways to install usbrip into the system: `pip` or `setup.py`.

 ## `pip` or `setup.py`
 First of all, usbrip is pip installable.
-This means you can simply git clone the repo, fire the pip installation process and run usbrip from anywhere in your terminal like so:
+This means that after git clonning the repo you can simply fire up the pip installation process and after that run usbrip from anywhere in your terminal like so:
 ```
-~$ git clone https://github.com/snovvcrash/usbrip.git usbrip && cd usbrip
-~/usbrip$ virtualenv -p python3 venv && . venv/bin/activate
+~/usbrip$ python3 -m venv venv && source venv/bin/activate
 (venv) ~/usbrip$ pip install .

 (venv) ~/usbrip$ usbrip -h